 Determining Earned Aid

 Though your aid is posted to your account at the start of each semester, you earn the funds as you complete the semester.
 Title IV financial aid is earned by the calendar day, not class day.
 This includes weekends, holidays, and breaks of less than five consecutive days.
-The College is required to determine the amount of Title IV aid the withdrawing student has earned and then either disburse any additional funds the student may be entitled to up to the amount earned, or return funds in excess of the amount earned which the student has already received.
+The University is required to determine the amount of Title IV aid the withdrawing student has earned and then either disburse any additional funds the student may be entitled to up to the amount earned, or return funds in excess of the amount earned which the student has already received.

 If you withdraw during your enrollment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those funds.
 If you received more assistance than you earned, the excess funds must be returned by LCU.

-When a student receiving Federal Title IV financial aid withdraws from LCU during the enrollment period, the amount of the Title IV funds (not including Federal Work Study) that the student earned during the enrollment period is caLCUlated as of the student's withdrawal date.
+When a student receiving Federal Title IV financial aid withdraws from LCU during the enrollment period, the amount of the Title IV funds (not including Federal Work Study) that the student earned during the enrollment period is calculated as of the student's withdrawal date.

 Title IV funds are earned at a fixed rate on a per day basis up to the 60 percent point in the enrollment period.
 Title IV funds are 100 percent earned if the withdrawal date is after the 60 percent point in that period.